aws-samples/aws-redshift-udfs-textanalytics/README.md

 ## Use case tutorial

-See the blog post for the tutorial on analysing Amazon product reviews: Link TBD
+See the AWS blog post: [Translate and analyze text using SQL functions with Amazon Redshift, Amazon Translate, and Amazon Comprehend](www.amazon.com/redshift-textanalyticsudf)

+The SQL functions described here are also available for Amazon Athena.
+For more information, see [Translate, redact, and analyze text using SQL functions with Amazon Athena, Amazon Translate, and Amazon Comprehend](http://www.amazon.com/athena-textanalyticsudf).

 ## License